exercism/go/exercises/concept/interest-is-interesting/.meta/design.md

 - `conditionals-if`: conditionally execute code based on value of floating-point numbers.
 - `for-loops`: repeatedly execute code until a condition is met.
 - `packages`: import the "math" package
+- `type-conversion`: know how to convert between types